Get Fit in Only 7 Minutes a Day with My Favorite HIIT Workout

 The Scientific 7-Minute Workout

 Start with a 5-minute warmup with slow to moderate walking.
-Next, perform each exercise for as many repetitions as you can fit into a 30-second interval with 10 seconds rest in between sets.
+Next, perform each exercise for as many repetitions as you can fit into a 30-second interval with 10 seconds of rest in between sets.
 No slacking!

 • Jumping Jacks—do as many as you can within a 30-second period.